 If you have not received contact about your appointment within a couple of weeks, please ring the hospital concerned and ask to be put through to the X-ray Appointments Department, who will be able to advise you on waiting times.
 For the Royal Shrewsbury Hospital, the X-ray Appointments Department telephone line is 01743 261150.

-Urgent X-ray results are normally telephoned or faxed to us quickly, and we will make contact with you promptly regarding these.
+Urgent X-ray results are normally telephoned or emailed to us, and we will make contact with you promptly regarding these.

 X-ray results otherwise usually take approximately 15 working days to be sent to us (and not 10 days, as patients are often quoted).
 You will need to phone the surgery to ask for your results, and the secretaries will call you back that afternoon between 2.30pm and 4.30pm.